CodingHusk3y/CodingHusk3y/README.md

 - 🌱 My desired career path is to become an AI Engineer or Software Engineer.
 I believe that I can turn this aspiration into reality and succeed in my chosen field.
 - 👯 I’m looking to collaborate with other creators
 - 🥅 2025 Goals: Have an internship. ✅
-- ⚡ Fun fact: I love playing soccer, reading books, and coding in Python
+- ⚡ Fun fact: I love playing soccer and reading books

 ### Connect with me: